MarcinKilarski/Website-Audit/seo.md

 Overview

 Apple Maps provide directions and information to iOS users about local businesses.
 Most of the time this information is pulled from Yelp listings.
-However, Apple has created a tool allowing you to submit your company’s details directly to them, significantly improving the accuracy of this information.
+However, Apple has created a tool allowing you to submit your company's details directly to them, significantly improving the accuracy of this information.
 Additionally, you will be able to connect your social media accounts to your Apple listing.

 Placing your business on Apple Maps could deliver additional customers to your doorstep.
 Therefore, it is important for your company to ensure Apple has accurate information.